skipkemoi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-the script print the result of a division
+the script displays the result of BREATH to the power of LOVE